Tradition: Thaumat (senke)

 “No, no,” The Mask in Black shook her head.
-“Not happy things.
+“Not nice things.
 Kind things.”

 So the girl lowered her voice and sang about other things, more bittersweet things.
 Lonely nights, broken bodies, and violence against herself.
 The pakaquoia crowed for a time, oblivious to her song, but bit by bit its yawning jaw began to close.

-The girl's voice became very quiet.
-The admission became a confession; she apologized to the creature, to her fathers, countless lexarc brethren, and to herself.
+The girl’s voice became very quiet.
+The admission became a confession.
+She apologized to the creature, to her fathers, the land, and to herself.
 The pakaquoia burbled softly, matching her delicate tones.
 She stopped.
 It stopped.

 The girl looked up to the Mask in Black with wide eyes, tears threatening to spill down her cheeks.
 The woman laid a hand on her shoulder, and said nothing.

-On the night of the third day, the girl bound up the ocotillo door with heavy twine, and barred it shut with her kitchen table.
+On the night of the third day, the girl bound up the ocotillo door with sisal twine, and barred it shut with her kitchen table.
 She stuffed rags and laundry into her tiny adobe windows, locked herself in her room and burned brittlebush by her bedside window.
 After all this was done, she clutched her pakaquoia tight in her arms, covering its mouth and covering her own.
 All at the command of the Mask in Black.
 The monsoon rains tap against the sandblasted window.
-In the patter comes a light clacking, like nails against a mesquite desk.
+In the patter comes a light clacking, like nails against glass.

 The Mask in Black is a ‘reckonciler’ by trade.
 Somewhere between a therapist, a bounty hunter, and a medium, she seeks out those bewitched with pakaquoia to settle their feuds.
 She is considered the best (and only) reckonciler in high Asthaom, and she’s yet to meet with a pakaquoia she couldn’t reckon with.
 Or any mortal man, for that matter.

-But despite her talents, most do not seek her out until their situation becomes truly dire.
-Visitations from the Mask in Black herself are an ordeal.
-Her methods have been described, at best, as “highly unconventional,” and at worse as “torturous,” “arbitrary,” and “cruel.”
+Despite her talents, most do not seek her out until the situation becomes dire.
+Visitations from the Mask in Black are an ordeal.
+Her methods have been described at best as “highly unconventional,” and at worse as “torturous, arbitary, and cruel.”

-And this is to speak only of the details her clients willingly volunteer.
-The Mask in Black is notoriously difficult to trace, prone to restless fits of wandering across the high Asthaom desert.
-This is only exasperated by a curious tic shared by each of her clients:
+This is to say nothing of the details her clients refuse to volunteer.
+The Mask in Black is difficult to find, prone to restless fits of wandering across the high Asthaom desert.
+Those who go looking for her instead find themselves confounded by a strange tic that each of her clients share:

-When asked to describe the woman's face, in detail, they are rendered speechless.
+When asked to describe the woman’s face, they are rendered speechless.